microsoft/microsoft-performance-toolkit-sdk/documentation/Plugins-System-Preview-Only/Plugins-System-Components-Preview-Only.md

     The `IPluginsSystemResourceLoader<T>` interface is responsible for loading resources required by the plugin system, such as assemblies, configuration files, or other resources, from different sources.
 The T type parameter represents the type of resources to be loaded, such as `IPluginDiscovererProvider` or `IPluginFetcher`.

     - **IPluginDiscovererProvider** represents a plugin system resource that creates `IPluginDiscoverer` for supported plugin sources.
-        - **IPluginDiscover** represents a component that discovers available plugins from a *single* plugin source.
+        - **IPluginDiscoverer** represents a component that discovers available plugins from a *single* plugin source.

     - **IPluginFetcher** represents a plugin system resource that is capable of fetching the plugin package from a discovered plugin.